by Anil Prasad

 Innerviews met Laswell on his home turf in New York City at the Landmark Tavern in Hell’s Kitchen.
 It’s one of his favorite hangs, with a room on the second floor the owners provide for his use on request.
 The Irish pub originally opened in 1868.
 Many believe it’s haunted.
 A Confederate Civil War veteran was knifed to death in a fight and died in the bathroom next to the space where this interview was conducted.
 “I wouldn’t go in there if I were you,” said a genuinely concerned Laswell to Innerviews.

 A gray vest provides the only color variant in Laswell’s otherwise all-black attire, including his signature knit cap covering his salt-and-pepper, shoulder-length hair.
 He’s a man of quiet intensity.
 Laswell pauses thoughtfully throughout our two-hour discussion.
-He offers serious reflections on the state of the world, politics and the music business, including his ever-expanding Bandcamp page that serves as an important outlet for new releases and reissues.
+He offers serious reflections on the state of the world, politics and the music business, including his ever-expanding online platform that serves as an important outlet for new releases and reissues.
 His work with the likes of Last Poets, Public Image Limited, The Ramones, Wadada Leo Smith, Bernie Worrell, and Yemen Blues also serve as deep-dive topics.

 Let’s start with the big picture view and how your current work is dovetailing with the business realities of 2017.